 We draw attention to Note 1 to the financial report, which describes the basis of accounting.
-The financial report has been prepared to for distribution to the Directors of Silks Management Pty Ltd, Darwin Turf Club Incorporated and Alice Springs Turf Club Incorporated.
+The financial report has been prepared to assist the Entity to meet the requirements of the Directors of Silks Management Pty Ltd, Darwin Turf Club Incorporated and Alice Springs Turf Club Incorporated.
 As a result, the financial report may not be suitable for another purpose.
 Our opinion is not modified in respect of this matter.